Podcast Cameras: The Best Options for 2026

 Setting up for live streams

 Not all podcasters livestream their episodes.
-But if you’re part of the 10% who does, or if you’re interested in joining them, it would be a good idea to consider your options.
+But if you’re part of the 10% who do, or if you’re interested in joining them, it would be a good idea to consider your options.

 • Action cameras typically come with live streaming tools so you don’t need to figure out streaming on your own.
 But again, you’ll need to purchase HDMI to USB adapters.
 You also have to worry about cameras overheating.